dd2480-12/jsoup/README.md

 3. __detectCharsetFromBom__: One easy way of reducing the complexity of detectCharsetFromBom would be to move the conditions of the if-statements to separate functions returning a boolean value.
 This split of the function would lower the complexity (of the function) and result in more easily readable code.
 The reason why this function is a good candidate to split is because of the “nested” conditions in the if-statements (several conditions linked by &&- and ||-operators).
 The drawback of this solution is that the overall complexity of the class doesn’t decrease.

+4. __Nodes.Entities::escape:__ Escape is very long and complex, even hard to follow for a human reader.
+It contains several state variables which change during execution.
+The most straight forward thing to do to reduce complexity is to put the switch statement into a separate private method, returning a string which is then appended to the variable `accum`.
+This can be done because all switch branches except one append to accum and nothing else.
+That case calls appendEncoded, but it could instead call an encode method and then return the result of that which would produce the same result.
+This would remove 6\*3 branches into a pure method instead of changing state in several places.
+Reducing complexity by around 50%.

 Estimated impact of refactoring (lower CC, but other drawbacks?).

 ### Carried out refactoring